Articles About Coral Expeditions

 - Arnhem Land and Cape York expeditions on CORAL DISCOVERER and CORAL EXPEDITIONS I lasting 11 or 12 nights, operate at the beginning and end of The Kimberley season between Cairns and Darwin.
 The itinerary follows the extremely remote coast with Outback calls at the little visited northern end of the Great Barrier Reef; Cape York, the country’s most northerly tip; a community of Torres Strait islanders; Arnhem Land, home to Aboriginals and ranchers, and the Tiwi Islands, located just off Darwin with a distinctive group of Aboriginals speaking their own native language.

-- New!
-Tasmania, Australia’s island state located south of Melbourne sees the stabilized CORAL DISCOVERER offering 7-day cruises beginning in 2018 from January to March (summertime in the Southern Hemisphere) that explore the east, and south coast coasts, some sections inaccessible by any other means than hiking.
-Visit national parks, sail beneath 1000-foot cliffs, spot albatross, fur seals, dolphins, go kayaking, hiking through thick forest land, and visit Port Arthur, Australia’s notorious penal colony.
+- Tasmania, Australia’s island state located south of Melbourne sees the stabilized CORAL DISCOVERER offering 7-day cruises from January to March (summertime in the Southern Hemisphere) that explore the east, and south coast coasts, some sections inaccessible by any other means than hiking.
+Visit national parks and World Heritage Area, and sail beneath 1000-foot cliffs, spot albatross, fur seals, dolphins, go kayaking, bush walks through thick forest land, and visit Port Arthur, Australia’s notorious penal colony.
 Cruises leave from and return to Hobart, Tassie’s capital and largest port.
 If you like seafood, you will love this place, as well as eating freshly caught oysters during the cruise.

 - N.B.
 These cruises are not currently operating.
 The CORAL DISCOVERER crosses the Tasman Sea to cruise New Zealand on two different itineraries of 8 and 12 nights from late December through February.
 The longer one embarks in Auckland and hugs the Pacific coasts of the North and South Islands.
 Experience Maori culture, the Art Deco city of Napier rebuilt after a 1931 earthquake, whale watching off Kaikoura, wildlife at Akaroa, Scottish culture at Dunedin, Stewart Island off the tip of South Island for birds and especially kiwis, and the natural wonders of Fiordland National Park.
 The ship enters less visited Dusky and Doubtful Sounds and finally the grand finale of Milford Sound.
 A transfer over scenic roads to the lakeside community of Queenstown provides a fitting climax.
 Spend a night or two here.
 The shorter 8-nighters ply between Milford Sound and Wellington, calling at all the South Island destinations to Kaikoura mentioned above, and then enter Marlborough Sound, disembarking at Wellington, New Zealand’s capital.